tosc-rs/mnemos/firmware/kernel/README.md

-# MnemnOS Kernel
+# MnemOS Kernel

-This is the kernel for the MnemnOS general purpose operating system.
+This is the kernel for the MnemOS general purpose operating system.

 At the moment, the [Adafruit Feather nRF52840 Express] is the only supported kernel hardware platform.
 Support for other targets and architectures is planned.